 When the etiology is annular calcification, there is no benefit from percutaneous balloon commissurotomy because there is no commissural fusion.
 Furthermore, surgical valve replacement is technically demanding because of the annular calcification and often high risk because many patients are older and have comorbidities.
 Therefore, intervention is delayed until symptoms become severe despite use of diuretic and rate control drugs.
 Preliminary experience in patients who are not candidates for surgery suggests benefit from implantation of a transcatheter aortic valve replacement (TAVR) bioprosthesis in the mitral position.

 1. Otto CM, Nishimura RA, Bonow RO, et al: 2020 ACC/AHA Guideline for the Management of Patients With Valvular Heart Disease: Executive Summary: A Report of the American College of Cardiology/American Heart Association Joint Committee on Clinical Practice Guidelines.
 Circulation 143(5):e35–e71, 2021. doi: 10.1161/CIR.0000000000000932

-Mitral stenosis is almost always caused by rheumatic fever, although calcific degeneration is increasingly observed in older patients.
+Mitral stenosis is usually caused by rheumatic fever, although calcific degeneration is increasingly observed in older patients.

 Pulmonary hypertension and atrial fibrillation may develop.

 The risk of thromboembolism in patients with atrial fibrillation and mitral stenosis is very high and is treated with a vitamin K antagonist, not a direct-acting oral anticoagulant.

 Heart sounds include a loud S1 and an early diastolic opening snap followed by a low-pitched decrescendo-crescendo rumbling diastolic murmur, heard best at the apex at end-expiration when the patient is in the left lateral decubitus position; the murmur increases after a Valsalva maneuver, exercise, squatting, and isometric handgrip.

 Mildly symptomatic patients usually respond to diuretics and, if sinus tachycardia or atrial fibrillation is present, to beta-blockers or calcium channel blockers for rate control.